KouyouOtsu/SharedCalendar/README.md

 # SharedCalendar
-Simple and easy shared calendar suitable for deploying on inexpensive rental servers
+Simple and easy shared calendar in small group: suitable for deploying on inexpensive rental servers